hmirin/MotifBoost/README.md

 }
 ```

-## Reproducing the results of the paper
+## Examples / Reproducing the results of the paper

 - See [https://github.com/hmirin/motifboost-paper](https://github.com/hmirin/motifboost-paper)